-Couples planning their weddings for 2020/2021 are in for a lesson in adaptability, with restrictions on gatherings, travel bans and other health considerations.
+Couples planning their weddings are in for a lesson in adaptability, with restrictions on gatherings, travel bans and other health considerations.
 There will be some calls to make and difficult decisions in the coming months as the nation watches the pandemic continue to unfold.
 There are a lot of emotions involved in planning a wedding, but the most important one is love – whatever your big day ends up looking like!

 Here are some things to consider to help your nuptials go as planned, or as close to as possible!

 Each state will work through the roadmap of lifting restrictions at different times, depending on their progress.
 Make sure you check in with what the plans are in your state to see whether you might need to downsize or postpone your chosen date.
 If you haven’t started planning yet, but are keen to start soon, consider whether you’d be satisfied with a wedding that falls under current restrictions or whether you’re hoping for a bigger affair.
 This will guide you in setting a date that’s reasonable.